dataopskenn/yoy-sales-report/README.md

 ### Report Summary:

 Overview of a business's sales performance with respect to its spending against budget, and the profit it made.
 This is a simple and visualized form of a profit and loss statement.
 In brief, the best-performing product category for this business is the "Accessories" category.
-According to the data and the report, profit is likely to be the highest if the category of product hired is a "bike" and the order was made from Australia, and the margin recorded for this was 72% irrespective.
+According to the data and the report, profit is likely to be the highest if the category of product hired is a "bike" and the order was made from Australia, and the margin recorded for this was 72% irrespective of what the best-performing product is.